TranslucentFoxHuman/DiscordUpdater/README.md

 - README.md          : This file

 ## How to build
 You can compile using g++ or clang++.
 Additionally, the libcurl development package is required.
-On many Debian-based GNU/Linux systems, you can install it with the following command:
+On most Debian-based GNU/Linux systems, you can install it with the following command:
 ```
 sudo apt install libcurl4-openssl-dev
 ```